qanuq/mydotfiles/README.md

 It takes ``$HOST`` variable and looks for files named according to the domain parts in ``$ZSH_CUSTOM/profiles/`` directory.

+#### poetry-env

+This plugin automatically changes poetry environment when you cd into or out of the project directory.
+Note: Script looks for pyproject.toml file to determine poetry if its a poetry environment

+#### poetry

+This plugin gives Poetry's completions.

 #### pyenv

 [`pyenv`](https://github.com/pyenv/pyenv) lets easily switch between multiple